HpropHeap Predicates

 An essential aspect of Separation Logic is that all heap predicates defined and used in practice are built using a few basic combinators.
 In other words, except for the definition of the combinators themselves, we will never define a custom heap predicate directly as a function of the state.

-We next describe the most important combinators, which were pervasively used throughout the first two chapters.
+We next describe the most important combinators, which were used pervasively throughout the first two chapters.

 Definition hempty : hprop :=